 They, whoever they are, say time is money.
 Well, wine is money too so you’ll not want to be blowing your hard-earned on some 3 for £10 muck (and it is).
 You’ll be wanting a lovely, reasonably priced Australian Sauvignon Blanc for about six or seven pounds.
 The appropriately named Tempus (Latin for time) Two is all you’ll need to acccompany your ribs, chicken, steak, fish or whatever happens to be on the barbie (Australian slang for barbeque).
 Chilled, as you should be drinking it, this vibrant little new world white will leave you, shall we say, in a meditative mood.
 At 10.5% it’ll take a couple of bottles to get you into the zone but at £5.99, you can afford a case or two.
 It’s zippy, clean and fresh and the herbaceous notes linger on the palate long after it’s headed south.

-What are the chances of getting a wine called Tempus when you’re writing about wine and the supermarket you bought it from has ‘wait’ in it’s name?
+What are the chances of getting a wine called Tempus when you’re writing about time and the supermarket you bought it from has ‘wait’ in it’s name?
 Ooooh, spooky.

 Talking about Waitrose, and time, those ‘Partners’ being laid off will soon have plenty of time on their hands to contemplate just how ‘partnery’ they feel.
 If you’re a Partner, surely that means you can’t be laid off.
 Am I right? #AskingForAFriend